csse6400-applyable/.github/profile/README.md

     style B fill:#2ECC40, stroke:#2ECC40
 ```

 The frontend will be built on **React Native** and will be relatively very simple, only calling the backend APIs and displaying the views.
-This brief majorly concerns the **backend architecture**.
+This doc majorly concerns the **backend architecture**.

 We will use a lot of the practices from the **CSSE6400 Cloud Assignment** in our project, including the use of `Docker, Docker-compose, PostgreSQL, Terraform, ECS, SQS`, and other AWS services.

 ### Building the API
-Instead of trying to build everything manually (which is prone to errors), we will automate almost all of the process for building the backend API using in dustry standard tools.
+Instead of trying to build everything manually (which is prone to errors), we will automate almost all of the process for building the backend API using industry standard tools.

 > You are requested to go through the *prerequisites*, and *FAQs* thoroughly so that you can understand why we're doing what we're doing.